zboxfs/zbox-docs/docs/README.md

 remote, it is located globally and powered by CDN.
 Application data is encrypted by ZboxFS locally before saved to Zbox Cloud Storage.

-### What does 'zero-details' mean?
+### What does 'Zero-details' mean?

-In a nutshell, `Zero-details` means that storages know nothing about the data you store on it, except its total size.
+In a nutshell, `Zero-details` means that storage knows nothing about the **content of your data**.
 Not only file contents, but also file sizes, metadata and directory structure are all kept confidential.
 In Zbox, this is achieved by using advanced cryptography and packing data into same-sized blocks.

+Please note that `Zero-details` doesn't mean storage knows NOTHING about your data, which usually claimed by `Zero-knowledge` or `No-knowledge` storage provider.
+Zbox Cloud Storage knows some information but it is very limited and no data content is exposed.
+Those information includes:

+- When the repo has been accessed
+- Accessed by which user account (email address) and IP address
+- Which block (randomised block id) has been read or written
+- Total size of the repo
+- Network traffic and total number of requests, including download and upload

 ### Why do I need to use Zbox?